wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 # Chassis Hierarchy

-The entire chassis hierarchy is built off of the mechanism class, where each separate group of motors in the chassis is its own mechanism.
-This means that the mechanism function `spinToTarget(void* args)` internally implements PID for any chassis motion.
-Before continuing with this tutorial, read through the [mechanism tutorial](../Mechanism/mechanism.html) to get a better idea of how mechanism functions operate.
+The entire chassis hierarchy is built off of the Mechanism class, where each separate group of motors in the chassis is its own Mechanism.
+This means that the Mechanism function `spinToTarget(void* args)` internally implements PID for any chassis motion.
+Before continuing with this tutorial, read through the [Mechanism tutorial](../Mechanism/Mechanism.html) to get a better idea of how Mechanism functions operate.

 WPID's chassis hierarchy includes one abstract class Chassis, its subclass Tank, and a Tank subclass HDrive.
 The abstract Chassis.h class contains all function headers and data fields that are shared between the chassis types we consider.
 The Tank.h/Tank.cpp classes declare and implement each of the functions from the Chassis.h class.
 The Tank class also inherits all of the data fields contained in Chassis.h.
 The HDrive.h/HDrive.cpp classes declare and implement each of the functions from the Chassis.h class plus new functions that relate to the extra center motor_group.
 Likewise, the HDrive class inherits all of the data field contained in Chassis.h but adds new data fields that relate to the center motor_group.